Selected

 The Jewels of Islam's Crown and our view on Iran's top five cities: Esfahan, Shiraz, Yazd, Teheran and Tabriz

 During our first visit, this old Persian empire didn’t fail to get under our skin.
-As wide-eyed first-timer’s we fell instantly in love with the warm-hearted people, legendary hospitality, bombastic nature, and signature Islamic architecture and art – single handedly, all of these are reasons enough to visit.
+As wide-eyed first-timers, we instantly fell in love with the warm-hearted people, legendary hospitality, spectacular nature, and signature Islamic architecture and art.
+Any one of these would be reason enough to visit.

 Location: Iran, during 2 months

-This page is dedicated to what we coin as Classical Persia with a focus on the five main cities: Esfahan, Shiraz & Persepolis, Yazd, Teheran, and Tabriz – and a focus on portraying the Iranian people.
+This page is dedicated to what we coin as Classical Persia with a focus on the five main cities: Esfahan, Shiraz & Persepolis, Yazd, Teheran, and Tabriz.
+As well as a focus on portraying the Iranian people.
 We uncover several of the old, magical silk road cities and bazars and some of the most beautiful architecture on the planet.
-As mentioned, Iran's greatest attraction could just be its people.

 Actually, we've seen much more of Iran - a really is vast country.
 Comprising the size of the UK, France, Spain, Italy and Switzerland all combined, it is a land of great contrasts, physically, climatically and culturally.